Dallinger/Dallinger/docs/source/dummies_node.rst

 Nodes
 =====

-Nodes are a type of object created by Dallinger, they have their own dedicated table in the database, and because they are probably the object you'll interact with the most in an experiment we'll start with them first.
+Nodes are one type of object created by Dallinger.
+They have their own dedicated table in the database, and because they are probably the object with which you'll interact the most, we'll examine them first.

 .. figure:: _static/class_chart.jpg
    :alt: